tpg/deadbolt/README.md

 How the `permissions` method sources permissions is up to you.
 It could a database request, or even a remote API request.

 ## JavaScript Helper
 Deadbolt includes a simple JavaScript helper that provides some simple tools for checking permissions.
-You'll need to pass your User object to your front-end.
+You'll need to pass the user permissions to your front-end.
 You can import the `Deadbolt` class into your JavaScript component.
-If you're using Vue you could use it something like this:
+If you're using Vue you could do something like this:

 ```javascript
 import Deadbolt from '../../vendor/thepublicgood/deadbolt/dist/Deadbolt';